Gallahorn/Ultraviolence/README.md

 Additional Gameplay information can be found in our [Gameplay Section](Gameplay.md) and in [Advanced Features](AdvancedFeatures.md).

 If the documentation provided does not provide you with an answer, of if you just want to chat and hang out, feel free to join our discord (link below).

+## Modifying the list

+**__What does 'modified list' mean?__**
+This list is configured exactly as it should be.
+**__Any change to the list, be that in MO2 or ingame mod settings,__** is considered a modified installation and voids your viability for support.
+In this case, keep your support requests strictly in #uv-modify in discord.

+**__Why do you have a modifying-channel then?__**
+So people wo want to add mods or play around with the list can support themselves.
+I don't give support for modified installs.

+**__The list is too hard / cumbersome for me__**
+I have put a lot of time in configuring the list exactly how I like it, if you don't, that's fine.
+If you don't like the hardcore aspect of the list, you're proabably better off playing another modlist.
+If you join the discord and the first thing you do is disable mods willy nilly because you're not willing to drive for a bit without a minimap until you can afford the cyberware, you're probably getting yelled at.
+You have been warned.

 ## Asking for support in Discord